sudo apt-get update -y

 java-1.8.0-openjdk-amd64 1081 /usr/lib/jvm/java-1.8.0-openjdk-amd64

-variable can be constructed by taking the output from the last column (highlighted in red) and appending /jre
+JAVA_HOME variable can be constructed by taking the output from the last column (highlighted in red) and appending /jre to the end.
+Given the example above, the correct JAVA_HOME for this server would be:

 JAVA_HOME